 During the Gathering, participants typically attend all activities with their Home Team, from meals to Large Group Gatherings to Late Night Spots.
 This doesn’t mean that you need to travel in a huge group at all times, but it’s good to have a few friends around to experience CLAY with you!
 During Home Team Time, participants can share what they’ve learned, ask questions, and get support in a safe environment.
 The Gathering may be a bit overwhelming at times, and Home Team Time is a great chance to relax with some familiar faces.

 After the Gathering, Home Teams may participate in post-Gathering Bible Studies or host a CLAY-themed worship service.
 Participants can support each other throughout the year and remind each other about what they learned and experienced at the Gathering.

 In order to attend CLAY, you must be a member of a Home Team.
 If no one else from your congregation wants to go, and your church isn’t sending a Home Team, contact your Synod/Diocese Youth Committee.
 Perhaps they can help you find another Home Team from the same synod/diocese, and you’ll get to meet some new people!

 Yes!
-CLAY Crew is made up of youth, selected from across Canada, age 18–21 (by December 31st of the gathering year), who will be involved directly in leading the CLAY Gathering, while having the opportunity to participate in many of the usual Gathering activities like a regular Home Team.
+Clay Crew is made up of youth, selected from across Canada, age 18–21 (by December 31st of the gathering year), who will be involved directly in leading the CLAY Gathering, while having the opportunity to participate in many of the usual Gathering activities like a regular Home Team.
 Watch out for more information!

 Home Team Leader FAQ